jayendranshan/ShufflingPines/README.md

     3. removeItem
 4. Guest list is stored/edited in the local storage after edit and delete operation
 5. Status change rule was also implemented in the service only.
+6. Delete the guest will show confirm box before deleting.

 ## Test